Suzano massacre

-The Suzano massacre, also known as the Suzano school massacre, was a school shooting that took place on March 13, 2019, at the Professor Raul Brasil State School in the Brazilian municipality of Suzano, São Paulo State, in which five students and two school staff members were killed.
-Before the attack, the perpetrators, 17-year-old Guilherme Taucci Monteiro and 25-year-old Luiz Henrique de Castro, killed Taucci's uncle.
-After killing most of their victims in the school, Taucci killed his partner and then committed suicide.
-Eleven additional people were injured by gunshots.
-Some were injured while trying to escape.
+On 13 March 2019, a school shooting took place at the Professor Raul Brasil State School in Suzano, São Paulo, Brazil.
+A pair of former students, 17-year old Guilherme Taucci Monteiro, and 25-year-old Luiz Henrique de Castro, killed five students and two school staff members.
+Before committing the attack, Taucci had killed his uncle.
+After killing most of their victims in the school, Taucci then killed his own partner and committed suicide.
+Gunshots wounded 11 people.

-The attack was the second major and second deadliest school shooting in Brazil, after the Realengo massacre in 2011.
+The attack was the second major and second deadliest school shooting in Brazil, after the Rio de Janeiro school shooting in 2011, where 12 people were killed.
 It is also the ninth fatal school shooting in Brazilian history.

-The shooting has inspired many copycat killings in and outside of Brazil.
+The shooting has inspired many copycat crimes in and outside of Brazil.

 Attack

-Earlier in the day, at around 9 a.m. local time, the gunmen shot three times and killed Taucci's uncle, the shopkeeper Jorge Antônio Moraes, in a nearby car shop.
-The man was taken to the hospital but succumbed to his injuries, dying hours later.
-According to the investigation, Henrique was planning on killing a neighbor of his that was an electrician because they had had a misunderstanding months before.
+At around 9:00 a.m. on Wednesday, 13 March 2019, Guilherme Taucci Monteiro shot his uncle Jorge Antônio de Moraes, inside Jorge's car dealership.
+Moraes was taken to the hospital but succumbed to his injuries, dying hours later.
+According to the investigation, Luiz Henrique de Castro was planning on killing a neighbor of his that was an electrician because they had had a misunderstanding months before.
 They had a pact, in which each one would kill someone before the school massacre.
 An hour and a half before the school attack, Henrique went to his neighbor's house.
-Finding the gate closed, he persistently called him out, but the man did not answer and so Luiz went away.
+Finding the gate closed and locked, he persistently called him out, but the man did not answer and so Luiz went away.

 On the same day, one of the killers posted a series of photos on a social media platform, where he appeared with a skull mask, holding the firearm he would later use and doing a gun sign with his hand against his head.
 The two attackers then drove to the school in a white Chevrolet Onix that Henrique had legally rented at Localiza.

-The crime occurred at around 9:40 a.m. local time on a Wednesday, March 13, 2019, in the Professor Rual Brasil State School, in Suzano, Greater São Paulo.
+The crime occurred at around 9:30 a.m.
 Guilherme Taucci Monteiro, 17 years old, and Luiz Henrique de Castro, 25 years old, entered the building hooded, with combat boots and balaclavas with skulls.
 Taucci entered the building first.
 He then turned around and began shooting at two school staff members as well as several students at a distance of approximately 3 ft in front of him, before entering the main patio in search of more potential victims.
 He disappeared from the camera and then moved on to the institution's linguistics center.